matthewsot/docs-vim/README.md

     * i: enter insert mode
     * dhtn: move

 Note that most of these can be changed in ``docs-vim.js``.
 For example, if you want to use the more common QWERTY keybindings, you'd change to:

 ```
 vim = {
     "mode": "insert",
     "keys": {
         "move": "hjkl",
-        "escapeSeq": "jk"
+        "escapeSeq": "jk",
     }
 };
 ```